 Reserves for Annuitants, which contain funds designated to provide for annuity payments to annuitant members, are included in the Annuitant Fund.
 Upon retirement, all or a portion of the value of a member's individual accumulation account in the Annuity Plan is transferred to Reserves for Annuitants and is used to fund actuarially-determined monthly benefit payments of a variable amount.
-Members may choose among two annuity options (Basic and Participating as described below), both of which provide a lifetime income for members and all but one of which makes provision for beneficiaries named by the members.
+Members may choose between two available annuities (Basic and Participating, as described below).
+Both annuities provide a lifetime income for members; all but one of the payment options make provision for beneficiaries named by the members.
 Monthly retirement income is determined based upon the age of the member (and that of a Joint Annuitant, if applicable), the amount of assets in a member's accumulation account, and the form in which the benefit will be paid (for example, Single Life Annuity, or Joint and Survivor Annuity), using an assumed investment rate of return of 4% per year.
 Annuitants may elect to receive either a Basic or a Participating Annuity.
-The Basic Annuity has supporting investments in fixed-income securities.
-The Participating Annuity has supporting investments of fixed-income, equity securities, and real assets with a target allocation of 55% to equities, 35% to fixed-income securities, and 10% to real assets.
+The Basic Annuity has supporting investments in public fixed-income securities and in private alternative fixed income.
+The Participating Annuity has supporting investments comprised of equity securities, fixed-income, and real and other private assets with a target allocation of 55% to equities, 35% to fixed-income securities, and 10% to real and other private assets.

-Welfare Plan Trust
+Benefit Service Fund and Welfare Plan Trust

 The Pension Boards is also a plan sponsor of church welfare benefits plans, including plans providing employer group medical, long-term and short-term disability, death benefits, dental benefits, and vision benefits ("Welfare Plans").
 The Pension Boards established the Welfare Plans Trust to hold title to certain assets of the Welfare Plans for the sole and exclusive benefit of the participants of the Welfare Plans.
 The Welfare Plans Trust is held within the Benefit Services Fund.
+The Benefit Services Fund includes net assets and activities relating to Welfare Plans.
+Self-insured short-term disability, medical, dental, and vision plans are administered by third-party administrators.
+The Pension Boards also offers members a life insurance and long-term disability income benefit plan, which is underwritten by an independent commercial insurance carrier.

-Generations Financial Services, Inc.
+Generations Financial Resources, Inc.

-Generations Financial Services, Inc., is a controlled affiliate of The Pension Boards-United Church of Christ, Inc. The Corporation is an exempt non-profit corporation under Section 501(c)(3) of the Code organized exclusively for religious and charitable purposes to support the mission of and for the benefit of the Pension Boards, including to promote financial literacy of clergy members of the United Church of Christ as well as to offer programs to them for refinancing a portion of their education debt on more favorable terms.
+Generations Financial Resources, Inc., is a controlled affiliate of The Pension Boards-United Church of Christ, Inc. The Corporation is an exempt non-profit corporation under Section 501(c)(3) of the Code organized exclusively for religious and charitable purposes to support the mission, and for the benefit, of the Pension Boards, including to promote financial literacy of clergy members of the United Church of Christ as well as to offer loans for refinancing a portion of their education debt on more favorable terms.
 Generations Financial Resources aims to further the Faith and Finance mission of the Pension Boards by improving the financial wellness of UCC clergy.